hvalfangst/rust-synthesizer/README.md

 **Real-time Audio Effects**: Delay, Reverb, and Flanger

-**Recording & Playback**: Record and play them performances in loops
+**4-Track Recording**: Record and play loops on 4 independent tracks

 **Interactive GUI**: Mouse and keyboard controls for all parameters